TOP (TOP) Price Tops $0.0007 on Exchanges

-TOP (TOP) traded 2.3% higher against the U.S. dollar during the 24-hour period ending at 0:00 AM ET on April 6th.
-TOP has a total market cap of $3.97 million and $74,190.00 worth of TOP was traded on exchanges in the last 24 hours.
-Over the last seven days, TOP has traded 1.5% higher against the U.S. dollar.
-One TOP coin can currently be purchased for $0.0007 or 0.00000002 BTC on cryptocurrency exchanges.
+TOP (TOP) traded up 1.9% against the US dollar during the 1-day period ending at 23:00 PM ET on April 7th.
+During the last seven days, TOP has traded up 6.3% against the US dollar.
+One TOP coin can currently be bought for about $0.0007 or 0.00000002 BTC on exchanges.
+TOP has a total market capitalization of $4.07 million and $46,025.00 worth of TOP was traded on exchanges in the last day.

 - Crypto.com Coin (CRO) traded 5% higher against the dollar and now trades at $0.41 or 0.00001075 BTC.